Lego DC Super Hero Girls: Super-Villain High

 Lego DC Super Hero Girls: Super-Villain High is a 2018 American animated superhero comedy film based on the DC Super Hero Girls web series, produced by Warner Bros.
 Animation.
 It is the fourth film in the DC Super Hero Girls films, as well as the second and final Lego branded film in the series to be based on DC Super Hero Girls, before the series itself got rebooted by Lauren Faust in 2019.
 It was digitally released on May 1, 2018, and was followed by a DVD release on May 15.

 Premise

-Batgirl, Supergirl, Wonder Woman and Bumblebee go into the adventure to uncover the truth about Uber High, a school for supervillains.
+Batgirl, Supergirl, Wonder Woman and Bumblebee go on an adventure to uncover the truth about Uber High, a school for supervillains.